Turkey says it will hold talks with Kurdish militants

 Idris Baluken, a senior member of the pro-Kurdish Peace and Democracy Party (BDP), which had supported the hunger strikers, said the end of the action had created an opportunity for the government but that it would have to negotiate with Ocalan if it wanted to end the conflict.

 However, there was no evidence that any specific government initiative was imminent.
-The possibility of PKK talks has been raised by Ergin and other government officials in the past, most recently by Erdogan himself in September.
+The possibility of talks has been raised in the past by Ergin and other government officials in the past, most recently by Erdogan himself in September.

-The hunger strike had been a thorn in the side of Erdogan's government, already dealing with the spillover of violence from neighbouring Syria and increasingly concerned about the prospect of deaths among the hunger strikers which could exacerbate an upsurge in PKK violence.
+The hunger strike had been a thorn in the side of Erdogan's government, already dealing with the spillover of violence from neighbouring Syria and increasingly concerned about the prospect of fatalities which could exacerbate an upsurge in PKK violence.

 Ankara has linked the renewed hostilities to the conflict in Syria and accused President Bashar al-Assad of arming the PKK.

-Public anger at the rapidly rising death toll is also likely to limit the government's ability to reach a settlement.
+Public anger at the rapidly rising death toll is likely to limit the government's room for manoeuvre in seeking a negotiated settlement.

 More than 40,000 people have been killed in 28 years of fighting between Turkey and the group and there is little sign of violence subsiding.
 PKK fighters killed five Turkish soldiers in clashes in Hakkari province on Sunday.